All Episodes

 He's having a think about it and we'll see what he does.

-As I said, it's forty-nine gay nightclubbers killed by a Muslim, and there is something whatever you feel about gay nightclubs or whatever, there's something kind of uh poignant about that.
+And there is something, whatever you feel about gay nightclubs or whatever, there's something kind of poignant about that.

-I I I spoke on the uh tenth anniversary of the Mohammed cartoons in the Danish Parliament about nine months ago, uh with a couple of other people, and it was a heavily f guarded event, uh very heavily guarded event.
+I spoke on the 10th anniversary of the Mohammed cartoons in the Danish parliament about nine months ago with a couple of other people.

-We were protected by the PET, which is the Danish Intelligence and Security Service.
+We were protected by the PET, which is the Danish intelligence and security service.

-And the United States State Department and the British Foreign Office uh put out alerts saying it was dangerous for American and British nationals to be anywhere near my event.
+And the United States State Department and the British Foreign Office put out alerts saying it was dangerous for American and British nationals to be anywhere near my event.

 So if you see that I'm coming to your town, give it a wide berth, because according to the US State Department, it's dangerous to come anywhere near me.

-And afterwards we were all supposed to go out for dinner to be some big s we'd we'd given the speeches in the Danish Parliament, it was a big triumph, and we were supposed to go out and have dinner in some swank restaurant, as is often the way after these things.
+was in the Danish Parliament, it was a big triumph, and we were supposed to go out and have dinner in some swank restaurant, as is often the way after these things.

 And the Danish intelligence service was going to accompany us to the event, and they would be posted at the doors to make sure people didn't get into the restaurant and kill us.

-And of course, when the restaurant got wind of this, they decided that their other fancy diners wouldn't uh wouldn't like having to have dinner with a bunch of people who required the Danish security service to protect them.
+And of course, when the restaurant got wind of this, they decided that their other fancy diners wouldn't like having to have dinner with a bunch of people who required the Danish security service to protect them.

 So they cancelled the reservation.